StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/SHOW_FUNCTIONS.md

 ## Description

-Queries all the custom (or built-in) functions under a database.
+Queries all the custom (or built-in) functions in a database.
 If no database is specified, the current database is used by default.

 ## Syntax